Fibonacci Series in Python Using While Loop

 Apart from the above method, you can also find the Fibonacci series using recursion or for loop in Python.
 If the size of the input is large, using recursion can lead to excessive stack usage and slow execution time but, for small input values, recursion can be an elegant and concise solution.
 When we use a while loop, as shown above, the coding is simple and efficiently generates the series.

-FAQs for Fibonacci series by using While loop
+FAQs for Fibonacci series in python using while loop

 Can I modify the above code to print the Fibonacci series in reverse order?